History of the Cherokee language

-This article is a detailed history of the Cherokee language, the indigenous American Iroquoian language native to the Cherokee people.
+The Cherokee language is the indigenous American Iroquoian language native to the Cherokee people.
 In 2019, the Tri-Council of Cherokee tribes declared a state of emergency for the language due to the threat of it going extinct, calling for the enhancement of revitalization programs.

 Origin of the name

 The Cherokee call their language Tsalagi (ᏣᎳᎩ) or Tslagi.
 They refer to themselves as Aniyunwiya (ᎠᏂᏴᏫᏯ), which means "Principal People".
 The Iroquois based in New York have historically called the Cherokee Oyata’ge’ronoñ, which means "inhabitants of the cave country".

 Many theories – though none proven – abound about the origin of the name "Cherokee".
 It may have originally been derived from the Choctaw word Cha-la-kee, which means "those who live in the mountains", or Choctaw Chi-luk-ik-bi, meaning "those who live in the cave country".
 The earliest Spanish rendering of Cherokee, from 1755, is Tchalaquei.